Rooty Hill - Minchinbury

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rooty Hill - Minchinbury has 147 active public transport stops offering a mix of train and bus services.
-These are served by 47 individual routes that facilitate 5,637 weekly passenger trips in total.
+These stops are served by 47 individual routes, facilitating 5,637 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 173 meters to the nearest stop.

-Service frequency averages 805 trips per day across all routes, equating to approximately 38 weekly trips per stop.
+On average, there are 805 trips per day across all routes, translating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport